xugezheng/BioQAExternalFeatures/README.md

    * Directly download the processed data from our [google drive link](https://drive.google.com/drive/folders/1rFeVTIjSiTXV_M4_4iGhvQXqbYtt3nTn?usp=sharing)

-   * Use the provided scripts to extract the NER, POS and BioNER features on your own side.
+   * Use the provided tools in `dataProcess` to extract the NER, POS and BioNER features on your own side.

 ### Requirements